A Distributionally Robust Optimization Approach to Quick Response Models under Demand Uncertainty: Production Planning with Quick Response Flexibility

 \end{itemize}

-The piecewise affine structure of the profit function enables tractable solution approaches under uncertainty.
-In particular, it facilitates sample-average approximation methods and distributionally robust formulations that can handle general demand distributions beyond the uniform case considered in \citet{quick_res}.
+To our knowledge, the concave piecewise affine property of the profit function has not been established in the literature.
+This structure of the profit function enables tractable solution approaches under uncertainty.
+In particular, it facilitates sample-average approximation methods and distributionally robust formulations that can handle general demand distributions beyond the uniform case considered in existing literature.